cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Describe how you look like.
 - Describe your appearance
 - Describe your outfit.
+- Helen, send a pic of you 😘
 - How about a photo of you?
 - How about a picture of you?
 - How are you looking?